alexisakers/BulletinBoard/README.md

 #### Text Size

-If the description text is long, you can set the `isLongDescriptionText` property to `true` to reduce the text size.
+If the description text is long, you can set the `shouldCompactDescriptionText` property to `true` to reduce the text size.

 ![Text Size](.github/demo_long_text.png)